-My driving licence hasn't arrived, can I still drive while I wait for a new one from the DVLA?
+My driving licence hasn't arrived, can I still drive while I wait for it from the DVLA?

-What is Section 88 of the Road Traffic Act 1988 and how does it affect my right to drive if my driving licence has not arrived back?
+What is Section 88 of the Road Traffic Act 1988 and how does it affect your right to drive if you're waiting for your driving licence?

-Section 88 is a section of the Road Traffic Act 1988 that could mean you are allowed to continue driving even though you do not hold a current driving licence.
-In reality, this will apply when you have applied to the DVLA to have your driving licence renewed - for reasons such as turning 70 - but it runs out while the body is processing the application.
-This is especially important during the delays caused by the pandemic and industrial action.
-You must meet the criteria demanded by Section 88 to continue driving.
+Section 88 is a section of the Road Traffic Act 1988 that could give you the green light to continue driving even though your current driving licence has expired.
+In reality, this will apply when you have applied to the DVLA to have your driving licence renewed but it runs out while the agency is processing your application.
+You must meet the following criteria demanded by Section 88 to continue driving.

 To continue driving under Section 88, the DVLA states you must meet all of the following criteria: